Definition of Selling Expenses

 It is important due to the following reasons:

-- Analysis of the Break-even: It helps the company calculate its sales volume to determine whether it is recovering all its variable and fixed expenses, i.e., whether the company is above the breakeven point.
-This is also known as Cost-Volume-Profit analysis.
-Here, both the fixed and variable selling charges are taken into consideration by the management.
-If the company is making losses, this is the point where management can decide whether it should continue the production or not.
+- Analysis of the Break-even: The company uses Cost-Volume-Profit analysis to calculate its sales volume and determine if it covers all its variable and fixed expenses, surpassing the breakeven point.
+The management considers both the fixed and variable selling charges in this analysis.
+If the company is making losses, this is the point where management can decide whether it should continue production or not.

 Conclusion

 It is one of the most important parts of the income statement, especially in the FMCG sector.
-In such industries, where there is very high competition, the management can properly manage its selling expenses to increase profitability.
-Moreover, the selling expense calculation helps the company decide at which point it can stop production or vice versa increase production.
+In such industries, where there is high competition, the management can properly manage its selling expenses to increase profitability.
+Moreover, the selling expense calculation helps the company decide when it can stop production or, vice versa, increase production.

 Recommended Articles